Amazon Kindle versus Nook, Kobo and Sony ebook readers

 Kobo ebook readers

-Kobo ebook readers, sold by WHSmiths, are becoming a familiar name in the UK market.
-With a variety of different models on sale, including a cheap Mini version, there are options to suit everyone within the Kobo range.
+Kobo ebook readers, sold by WHSmith, are becoming a familiar name in the UK market.
+With a variety of different models on sale, prices start at around £75 and rise to around £130.

 - Kobo ebook readers are compatible with the ePub format, so you can borrow books from the library and buy from different ebook stores.